4U6U57/cmps011-pt.s17-grading/docs/EXPECTATIONS.md

 This is pretty self explanatory, but still important.
 Capitalization matters.
 Spelling matters.
 Severe point deductions may occur otherwise.

+## Deleting files

 This issue is made more complicated by the fact that, although you can always overwrite files on the Unix Timeshare, it is difficult to delete files you have already submitted.
-If you find you have submitted a file that was named incorrectly, we recommend you submit again with the correct filename, and then submit an *empty file* to the incorrect filename.
+If you find you have submitted a file that was named incorrectly, we recommend you submit again with the correct filename, and then submit an *empty file* with the incorrect filename.
+In general, we will not penalize blank files, so this is your safest option.
+Usually, we will not penalize extra files at all, but there are some exceptions.